 Approval by more than 50% of the owners is required to pass a proposal.
 16 yes votes out of 30.

-The Web Page Master will make public all vote results and numbers of yes, no and abstain votes.
+The league will make public all vote results and numbers of yes, no and abstain votes.

 Instructions and Statistics